webiny/webiny-js-data-mock/README.md

 In the `models` argument, you must send the `modelId` of the model you want to create the records for.
 Same as for the tenants, you can send multiple `modelId` separated by a comma or a `*` to target all existing models.

+#### Dry Run

+If you do not wish to insert data immediately, but you want to see what will get inserted, you can add the `--dry-run` flag.
+It will generate JSON file in `./dryRuns/ ` directory.

 #### IMPORTANT!

 When sending a `*`, make sure it is sent with quotes, like this: `"*"`.
 Otherwise, the script will fail.